CONSTITUTION OF THE ONTARIO WOODLOT ASSOCIATION

 11.2.
-The Annual General Meeting shall appoint an Audit Committee of two persons at least one of whom shall be a Director, as recommended by the Board of Directors, for the then current fiscal year and neither shall be the President, Vice-President or Secretary-Treasurer.
+The Annual General Meeting shall appoint Audit Committee of two persons at least one of whom shall be a Director, as recommended by the Board of Directors, for the then current fiscal year, and neither shall be the President, Vice-President or Secretary-Treasurer.
 The members of the Audit Committee shall be familiar with routine office procedures but need not be licensed public accountants.
 The Audit Committee shall review such procedures that relate to the safeguarding of OWA assets and compliance to the policies and directives of the Board of Directors and the Executive Committee.
 The Audit Committee may also examine OWA books and records and communicate with external parties as appropriate to testing the accuracy of financial and other reports to the Board of Directors or to outside parties.

 11.3.
 Execution of financial instruments, including cheques, and other contracts shall require the signatures of any two of the President, Vice President and Secretary-Treasurer.

 11.4 The Board of Directors shall establish annually the remuneration of all staff.

 11.5 The Board of Directors shall submit a financial statement reviewed by a public accountant to the Annual General Meeting.